jadeaffenjaeger/quotebox/README.md

 [stm8flash]: https://github.com/vdudouyt/stm8flash

 ### Schematics
 I tried started doing a custom PCB for the speakers, but ended up opting for Perf Board eventually.
-Therefore the schematics are only a rough guide.
+The PCB layout therefore is not up to date and should not be used as is.

 ### Housing
 ![Quotebox Housing](img/quotebox_housing.jpg)